Skip to content

 break

-for b in range(a + 2, min(a + self.max_swaps + 1, self.num_vars)):
+for b in range(a + 1, min(a + self.max_swaps + 1, self.num_vars)):

 new_r_order = np.copy(curr_r_order)

-# swap variables at a and b
+# Swap variables at a and b

 new_r_order[a], new_r_order[b] = new_r_order[b], new_r_order[a]

-# compute cost of r-order from a to b
+# Compute cost of r-order from a to b

-new_cost_vec = self.compute_cost(curr_r_order, a, b)
+new_cost_vec = self.compute_cost(new_r_order, a, b)

 if new_cost_vec[a:b].sum() < curr_cost_vec[a:b].sum():

-# update r-order
+# Update r-order

 curr_r_order = new_r_order